WRITTEN & SHOT ON iPHONE BY: STEVE HOLLOWAY

 • (1) Handheld Portable Light Stand for High/Low Angle Camera Positioning

 I wanted a small, grab and go everywhere bag.
 A bag small enough that it doesn’t feel like I’m lugging a backpack around.
-My Go Bag is just big enough to hold two small LED lights, a Nebo flashlight, a few tools, the Beastgrip by itself so I can pocket the iPhone and, if needed, my iPhone with Beastgrip attached.
+My Go Bag is just big enough to hold a small LED light, the SmallRig cage, filters, and a few tools.
+If needed, my iPhone with the cage attached can store in the bag.

 • (1) Go Bag

-• (1) Lume Cube Panel Mini LED camera mount Rechargeable
+• (1) Lume Cube Panel Mini LED Rechargeable

 The dish I use was originally rigged for electronic flash.
-I modified it with a simple COB LED work light from Amazon for a continuous source to use to shoot on iPhone.
+I modified it to accept two options, a simple COB LED work light from Amazon and a Sunpak 60 watt COB LED light with mini-Bogen adapter as a continuous source to use to shoot on iPhone.

 • (1) 10.6in Round LED Light Panel